 2015’s Twilight Company was his first Star Wars novel, and it earned a spot on BuzzFeed’s “Best Science Fiction Books of 2015.”
 He followed that up the following year with the novelization for Rogue One.
 He contributed to “Contingency Plan,” a short story in From a Certain Point of View.
 In it, we see Mon Mothma during the Battle of Yavin—a fascinating look into what those tense hours were like for the legendary Rebel leader and one of the anthology’s highlights.

 His credentials in the current crop of Star Wars authors thus solidified, in 2019, Freed published Alphabet Squadron, the first in a trilogy set just after Return of the Jedi as the New Republic—and a cobbled-together team of pilots—hunt down Imperial holdouts.
-You can read our review of it here, and check out our two-part podcast roundtable here and here.
-The second installment, Shadowfall, is due out in 2020, and you can be sure the Youtini team will be reviewing and discussing it, too!
+You can read our review and check out our two-part podcast roundtable where we gave our full thoughts on the first entry in the trilogy.
+The second installment, Shadow Fall, came out in 2020 and you can check out our review as well as Alexander Freed's interview on The Living Force Podcast!

 Blood of the Empire the second story arc in a series of comic tie-ins to the Star Wars: The Old Republic massively multi-player online roleplaying game.
 The story features Sith apprentice Teneb Kel, rest from leading the Sith Empire’s forces to victory.
 He’s tasked with a mission by secretive Emperor himself, but his prey proves to be a difficult target.
 In order to complete his mission, preserve his emperor’s reign, and save his skin, Kel must forge an unlikely alliance and keep the secrets he learns along the way.